ci-for-research/self-hosted-runners/README.md

 - it needs a GPU to run
 - it needs multiple nodes
-- the testing requires data that needs to stay on-premises for privacy reasons or legal reasons
+- testing requires data that needs to stay on-premises for privacy reasons or legal reasons
+- testing requires data that is too big to move
+- testing requires specific software

 This guide distinguishes between the _client_ and the _server_; the client is your own machine; the server is whichever machine runs the tests.
 For either side, we'll explain what configuration needs to be done.
 For people who just want to